 It Reduces the Risk of Colds

-Breathing Through nose can Improve your Stamina
+Breathing Through the nose can Improve your Stamina

 Scott Jurek, an American author, once said that nasal breathing exercises could enhance your endurance.
 A study shows that nasal breathing during running can reduce your breathing rate by 50% and decrease your exertion by 60%.
-It means you can run longer or workout harder.
+It means you can run longer or work harder.
 To test it, give it a try next time.
 You’ll feel the change.

 It can Improve Cardiovascular and Sexual Health